-- Clubs must seek funding from respective programs and departments before applying for forum funds through the Student Council.
+- Students are encouraged to seek funding from respective programs and departments before applying for funds through the Student Services Office.

-- The Student Council will vote on an approved amount to award for each forum.
-Clubs are strongly encouraged to not provide any financial compensation to speakers.
+- Student Services will vote via committee on an approved amount to award for each presentation.

-- If a club is applying for a second forum within the same academic year, priority consideration will be given to those who have not received forum funds.
-This is not a guarantee for secured funds, but this will be considered.
+- If an applicant is applying for a second community initiative within the same academic year, priority consideration will be given to those who have not received forum funds.

-- Your club may not receive the full funding amount requested.
+- Your group/club may not receive the full funding amount requested.